d-krupke/cpsat-primer/06_coding_patterns.md

   and trade-offs.
-- **Warm-Starting**: By using the current solution as a hint for the next solve, the solver can leverage the existing solution to find a new one more quickly, reducing the computational overhead and improving performance.
+- **Warm-Starting**: By using the current solution as a hint for the next solve, the solver can leverage the existing solution to find a new one more quickly, reducing computational overhead and improving performance.

 ### Variable Containers